f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab1.rst

 4. Use the provided instructions on the Github page to import the templates into BIG-IQ.

-..

-   **Note**

-   The F5 default AS3 BIG-IQ templates are already imported in the lab environment blueprint.
+.. note:: The F5 default AS3 BIG-IQ templates are already imported in the lab environment blueprint.

 5. Walk through the provided templates and select them to understand the structure.
 If familiar with AS3 you will notice the structure.